ligurio/swebok-v3/1_software_requirements.md

 discovery,” and “requirements acquisition.”

-One of the fundamental principles of a good requirements elicitation process is that of effective communication between the various stake- holders.
+One of the fundamental principles of a good requirements elicitation process is that of effective communication between the various stakeholders.
 This communication continues through the entire Software Development Life Cycle (SDLC) process with different stakeholders at different points in time.
 Before development begins, requirements specialists may form the conduit for this